Whiteminwhill Energy Park

 About the Project

-Voltalia have submitted a Scoping Report to the Scottish Government’s Energy Consent Unit (ECU) in June 2025 to request a Scoping Opinion.
+Voltalia submitted a Scoping Report to the Scottish Government’s Energy Consent Unit (ECU) in June 2025.
 The Report aims to present an initial overview of potential environmental receptors within the Site and vicinity of the Proposed Development, and to determine the likelihood of any significant effects on receptors caused by the Proposed Development.
 This allows the ECU and consultees to provide an informed opinion of the Proposed Development, as well as to provide advice and suggestions for the methodology of assessments included in, and the structure of, an EIA Report.
+A Scoping Opinion was received from the ECU in August 2025.

 Site Location

-The site covers approximately 440 hectares and is located approximately 0.9km south of Barrhill in South Ayrshire, Scotland.
+The site is located approximately 0.9km south of Barrhill in South Ayrshire, Scotland.

 Overview of the Planning Process